danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 * Maintaining a small team.
 * Sticking to simple implementations where possible.
 * Favoring fullstack over multiple teams split up by horizontal layers or technologies of the stack.
-* Automation from the start including linting rules and tests.
+* Automate all the things.
 * Dedicated time to maintenance.
 * Giving all team members opportunities to work on all areas of the product, especially those in which they're less familiar.
 * Ensuring a psychologically safe environment for everyone.